boazbk/tcs/lec_04_code_and_data.md

 In fact, ultimately this is very similar to the transformation that takes place in converting our high level code to actual silicon gates that are not so different from the operations of a NAND-CIRC program.
 Indeed, tools such as [MyHDL](http://www.myhdl.org/) that transform "Python to Silicon" can be used to convert a Python program to a NAND-CIRC program.

-The NAND-CIRC programming language is just a teaching tool, and by no means do I suggest that writing NAND-CIRC programs, or compilers to NAND, is a practical, useful, or enjoyable activity.
+The NAND-CIRC programming language is just a teaching tool, and by no means do I suggest that writing NAND-CIRC programs, or compilers to NAND-CIRC, is a practical, useful, or enjoyable activity.
 What I do want is to make sure you understand why it _can_ be done, and to have the confidence that if your life (or at least your grade) depended on it, then you would be able to do this.
 Understanding how programs in high level languages such as Python are eventually transformed into concrete low-level representation such as NAND is fundamental to computer science.